 FoxIDs Control

 FoxIDs is configured through FoxIDs Control which consists of Control Client and Control API.
-Control Client and API is secured by FoxIDs and Control Client use Control API.
+Control Client and API are secured by FoxIDs, and Control Client uses Control API.

-Control API contain all the configuration functionality.
+Control API contains all the configuration functionality.
 Therefore, it is possible to automate the configuration by integrating with Control API.

 FoxIDs Control Client